 You can also keep the compass around your neck if you want – it comes with a bright green lanyard.
-This is also good if you want to go onto land and explore a bit.
+This is also good if you want to go to land and explore a bit.

 One thing to watch for are air bubbles.
 If water gets in this compass, you might have an issue with air bubbles, though it’s not common.

 Our take is this – it’s a less expensive compass, so you’re not going to get top of the line features.
 If you’re looking for something easy and inexpensive that also lights up (again, a feature not many compasses have) this is a great option.